 For those who are interested in being spiritually healthy.
-God in the Bible teaches that your body is God’s temple.
+God in the Bible teaches that your body is not yours, it’s God’s temple.
 Thus it’s your duty to look after it.

 So, with the health benefits of natural bodybuilding; weight lifting and exercise in general is certainly pleasing to God.

 However, if this is done in a way where it’s taking over your life, due to you obsessing about how you look, this could be classed as vanity – which the Bible teaches is a sin.

 Also if you were to take steroids, it’s well documented how damaging they are to your body, so taking such substances is almost certainly sinful.
 Also anabolic steroids are illegal in most countries (for bodybuilding purposes), so you’d be breaking the law by taking them.